Lavender is more than just a scent, Lavender Quiz

 What is the best way to use lavender for aromatherapy?

-What is the best soil pH for growing lavender?
+What is the best way to store dried lavender?